We live in the loneliest era,

 Of world population in Asia-Pacific

-Only 5% of global mental health market
+~20% of global mental health market

-Asia-Pacific represents 60% of the world's population, but only 5% of the global mental health market.
-This isn't lack of needβ€”it's lack of culturally-appropriate solutions.
+Asia-Pacific represents 60% of the world's population, yet captures only ~20% of the global mental health market.
+This isn't lack of need—it's lack of culturally-appropriate solutions.

 The Reframing